mfkiwl/navlib/README.md

-# navlib
+# NavLib

-Navlib is a library of algorithms for geodetic coordinate systems/projections, navigation calculations and GNSS processing.
+NavLib is a library of algorithms for geodetic coordinate systems/projections, navigation calculations and GNSS processing.